delinuxco/AudioConversionScripts/README.md

  To encode files in .m4a, ffmpeg will need to have *libfdk_aac* enabled/compiled.

- NOTE: the origial files will be deleted, so ALWAYS work with copies of original files.
+ NOTE: The existing files will be deleted, so ALWAYS work with copies of original files.

 ---------------------